 Beginning a Small Claims Court Case Requires Issuing a Document Known As a Plaintiff's Claim and Then Serving the Document Upon the Other Side.
-Once the Other Side, Being the Defendant Is Served, An Affidavit of Service Is Then Filed With the Court.
+After Service Upon the Defendant, An Affidavit of Service Is Filed With the Court.

-Although the Small Claims Court is, generally, thought of as a court with relatively informal processes that are simple enough for people to do without assistance from a lawyer or paralegal, there are many potential pitfalls as things to think about.
-Things to think about include:
+Although many people think of the the Small Claims Court as relatively informal, and some legal issues are simple enough that laypeople can handle a case without needing assistance from a lawyer or paralegal, there are concerns to think about.
+Things to think carefully about include:

-- What if I lose the case?
+- What if I lose the lawsuit?

-- What if I lose and the Defendant seeks costs against me?
+- What if I lose and legal costs are awarded against me?

-- What if the Defendant sues another person as a 'third party'?
+- What if the Defendant includes a 'third party'?

-- What if I get a name wrong?
+- What if I name someone wrong?

-- What if the case becomes more complicated than originally expected?
+- What if the case is more complicated than expected?

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
 Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.

 SFG Paralegal Services LLPis an affordable Paralegal in: